anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter08.md

 <a name="8.1"></a>
 ## 8.1 Introduction
 While this Reference Architecture is being developed, Gaps will be identified that require addressing.
-This chapter will highlight these gaps in details and may provide proposed solutions.
+This chapter will highlight these gaps in detail and may provide proposed solutions.
 As a result, various “upstream” community projects will be identified and will be targeted for development efforts.

 <a name="8.2"></a>
 ## 8.2 Gap analysis